Invoca/developer-docs/source/api_documentation/signal_api/index.rst

 **Invalid Inputs**

-If invalid parameters are passed an error will be returned with a 403 response code.
+If invalid parameters are passed, an error will be returned with a 403 response code.

 For example, if a **transaction_id** or **call_start_time** are not passed in the request, the following error will be returned.